COVID-19 Novel Coronavirus Information

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.
 Wear a facemask when you are in a room with other people and when you visit a healthcare provider.
 If you cannot wear a facemask, the people who live with you should wear one while they are in the same room with you.

-There is currently no vaccine or specific antiviral treatment to prevent 2019-nCoV infection.
+There is currently no vaccine or specific antiviral treatment to prevent COVID-19 infection.
 People infected should receive supportive care to help relieve symptoms.

 Health care providers should obtain a detailed travel history for patients being evaluated with fever and acute respiratory illness.
 CDC guidance for evaluating and reporting a PUI for MERS-CoV remains unchanged.
 For severe cases, treatment should include care to support vital organ functions.